Afternoon Tea in London

-From here you have a truly FANTASTIC view of London.
+Not only is this one of the best places to eat in London, you also get some FANTASTIC views here.
 Yes, of course you can buy tickets for the viewing platform from The Shard, but isn’t it much more fun to treat yourself to a high tea with the same view?

 At its opening in 2012, the Shard was the tallest building in Europe.
 It is (along with the St Paul) my favorite building in the London skyline, if only because I visited it almost daily when I was still living in London (about a 15-minute walk).
 The name is reflected in the design of Renzo Piano, the architect of Center Pompiduo in Paris.
 The building is located in Southwark, on the south side of the Thames.
 Next to it you will find London Bridge metro and train station, making it super easy to reach.